Anderson-Lai/ib-notes/slchemistry/constants.md

 h = 6.63 \* 10^(-34) J\*s

+multiplying by avogrado's number gets the **ionization energy** for the first electron loss of an element
+final unit will be in J / mol

 ## Frequency and Wavelength
 c = fƛ

 thus, E = (hc)/ƛ

+Note: wavelength is given in m / nm and frequency is in hertz (hz)

 ## Rydberg Equations
 E = -R (1/nf^2 - 1/ni^2)